 BACK TO THE FLOOR

 We collect clean installation off-cuts of Forbo products for recycling back into our manufacturing.
 This reduces the demand for virgin resources, stops material being sent to landfill and, because it is offered free of charge, saves contractors money on disposal costs.
-We take off-cuts of Marmoleum, Flotex, Eternal, Tessera, Sphera, Modul'up and Sarlon smooth sheet vinyl and Allura LVT as well as Novilon and Novilux cushioned vinyl.
+We take off-cuts of Marmoleum, Flotex, Eternal, Tessera, Sphera, Modul'up and Sarlon smooth sheet vinyl and Allura LVT as well as Novilon cushioned vinyl.

 SAVE A SAMPLE

 Our Save a Sample scheme encourages customers to return samples to us once they have served their purpose.
 This allows the samples to be re-used or recycled rather than thrown away.
 The quality of the samples returned is so high that the vast majority of samples (approximately 85%) can be reused.
 This reduces the need to use more virgin materials and ultimately the amount of material going to landfill.

 We also have links with a wide network of recycling companies and can bring customers and recyclers together so that uplifted carpet tiles can be recycled or reused.
 Contractors can speak to their local Forbo area sales manager for more information.

 We also use recycled material in many of our ranges and are continually looking to increase these levels.
 For example, many of the products from our Coral range of entrance systems are made from ECONYL® – a high quality yarn made from 100% regenerated polyamide.
 Furthermore, the primary backing of Coral Welcome is made from recycled plastic PET bottles.
 The factory where Coral is made, alongside many other Forbo products, sends virtually zero waste to landfill and 100% of the aluminium, steel and rubber waste from our Nuway production is recycled.